Looking for Comedy in the Muslim World: Reception

 The film received mixed reviews from critics.
-According to Rotten Tomatoes, it holds a 42% rating based on one hundred-nine reviews.
+According to Rotten Tomatoes, it holds a 43% rating based on one hundred-nine reviews.
 The site's consensus states: "Although the premise seems ripe for laughs, Albert Brooks isn't ruthless or clever enough to pull it off."
+On Metacritic, the film has a weighted average score of 53 out of 100 based on 35 reviews, indicating "mixed or average reviews."

-It opened in limited release (in only 161 theatres).
-However, some critics appreciated Brooks's sly satire.
-As Nathan Rabin wrote in The A.V.
+In a positive review, Nathan Rabin wrote in The A.V.
 Club, "Looking succeeds smashingly both as a comedy and as a savvy deconstruction of comedy.
 It's equally concerned with getting laughs and exploring how culture and language affect the way people process humor."